What is A Coinsurance Provision?

 How Coinsurance Works

-of insurance purchased by the insured is not at least equal to a specified percentage (commonly 80 percent) of the value of the insured property.
-For example, in the above provision, the limits of insurance are $80,000.
-The provision contains an 80% coinsurance clause, which means the policyholder must purchase at least $64,000 in coverage.
-If the policyholder purchased less than $64,000 he or she would be responsible for a proportionate share of the loss.
+A coinsurance provision reduces the policyholder’s recovery if the coverage limits purchases are below the defined percentage of the property’s value.
+If insurance purchased by the insured is not at least equal to a specified percentage (commonly 80 percent) of the value of the insured property.
+In the above provision, the limits of insurance are $80,000.
+The provision contains an 80% coinsurance clause.
+This means that the policyholder must purchase at least $64,000 in coverage.
+If the policyholder purchased less than $64,000, they would be responsible for a proportionate share of the loss.

 Why Might I want Coinsurance?

 Coinsurance may permit policyholders to self insure and save some costs on premiums.
 That is fine if it is a calculated business decision.
 Unfortunately, many policyholders are unaware that their policy contains coinsurance and believed that they were fully covered.